yenmangu/ci-ms-2-cayenne/README.md

 ### Typography

-- [Chakra Petch](https://fonts.google.com/specimen/Chakra+Petch) Was used for the logo typeface, and main header.
-- [Montserrat](https://fonts.google.com/specimen/Montserrat) was used for the secondary headers and text body.
 - [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.

 ## Architecture